 Grab the SearchStax-Client Repo from Github and put it into your project repo in a tools folder somewhere alongside the SearchStax-Sitecore tool.

-Locate your SXA Indexes (easiest to grab from your local Sitecore installation Solr Directory and copy them into the SearchStax-Client/Solr-7/configsets direcotry (use your solr version) like so (copying from your local solr to the tools config sets folder for the right version of solr:
+Locate your SXA Indexes (easiest to grab from your local Sitecore installation Solr Directory and copy them into the SearchStax-Client/Solr-7/configsets directory (use your solr version) like so (copying from your local solr to the tools config sets folder for the right version of solr:

 Delete the data and core.properties folders so that the only thing in the folder is the conf folder like so: